HaruoAmano/MyConductor/readme.md

   <img src="https://user-images.githubusercontent.com/78600802/159227319-eabf1da8-e2ee-49ad-8bb5-40963a81a08b.svg" width="300">
 </a>

-This app is free because it is for my program development practice.
+This app is free because It is still a test version.
 Please use and evaluate!

 # Short Demo